 I experimented with the recipe and made a few minor adjustments to the baking process and honey quantity until I felt they would bake to golden perfection and be sweet enough while keeping sugar content to a minimum.
 If you’re considering going gluten-free or gluten-light, this is a good recipe to consider and I think coconut flour is a great option for making that transition.
 As for moist, juicy flavor…

 Blueberry Muffins with Coconut and Chia Seeds - Gluten Free

 - Preheat oven to 350F degrees.
 Position oven rack to center of oven.

-- Gently incorporate dry ingredients into wet mixture and mix in 4 Tablespoons of chia seeds.
-Fold in the 1 cup of blueberries (I dusted mine with about a teaspoon of coconut flour to help them stay together during baking.
+- Gently incorporate dry ingredients into wet mixture and mix in 4 Tablespoons chia seeds.
+Fold in the 1 cup blueberries (I dusted mine with about a teaspoon of coconut flour to help them stay together during baking.
 This step is optional).

 - Spoon batter into lined muffin tins, filling ¾ full.
 If you want the muffin tops to bake up smooth, then smooth the batter a bit with the back of a spoon.

 - Bake for 22-24 minutes until muffins begin to turn golden brown and a toothpick comes out clean.
 Remove from oven and cool on rack.